dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 On single target about 65% of your damage will be during CA/Inc+Ravenous Frenzy meaning it is extremely important to be able to cast during that time and that the target will live for the entire duration of your cooldowns.
 Since the legendary only does anything during our cooldowns you will do about 20% less damage outside cooldowns than you did with NF-BoAT Balance Druid.

-Single target priority list OUTSIDE cooldowns:
+**Single target priority list OUTSIDE cooldowns:**
 - Keep up Moonfire, Sunfire and Stellar Flare and refresh within pandemic
 - Enter the next Eclipse, preferring Solar Eclipse
 - Cast Fury of Elune if it will be up again for your next usage in CA/Inc
 - Cast Starsurge when you would overcap Astral Power before entering the next Eclipse.
 This usually equates to spending 3 Starsurges at the start like you did with BoAT but can vary.
 Don't spend if you need to move soon.
 - Cast Wrath in Solar Eclipse
 - Cast Starfire in Lunar Eclipse
-- Spam dots if have nothing to cast while you are moving
+- Cast dots if have nothing to cast while you are moving

+**Single target priority list BEFORE cooldowns:**
+- Make sure to have 90+ Astral Power before using cooldowns.
+- Make sure Fury of Elune will be up at the end.

-Single target priority list INSIDE cooldowns:
+**Single target priority list INSIDE cooldowns:**
 Before the 5s Sinful Hysteria buff:
 - Use your trinket so that it will be for the rest of your cooldowns.
 (For example at 13s remaining for IQD or 17s in Bloodlust)
 - Use pot at 17s Ravenous Frenzy remaining
 - Cast Fury of Elune if Ravenous Frenzy has 4 or less seconds remaining
 - Cast Starsurge to prevent capping Astral Power
-- Keep up Moonfire, Sunfire and Stellar Flare (there should be no more than 1 refresh during your cooldowns)
+- Keep up Moonfire, Sunfire and Stellar Flare
 - Cast Wrath to fill

-During the 5s Sinful Hysteria buff:
+**During the 5s Sinful Hysteria buff:**
 - Cast Starsurge to spend all your Astral Power
 - Cast Wrath to fill